HomeInsights

 10. The Dramatic Disruptor

-Mission: To upend an entire industry with revolutionary products or business models.
+To upend an entire industry with revolutionary products or business models.

 Example: Peloton, revolutionising fitness with its connected exercise equipment and classes.